JachymT/a-level-cs-blog/Computer Systems/1.2/1.2.1/notesOS.md

 - **Segmentation**
 - Assigning **virtual memory**
 - Moving files to and from secondary storage.
-- Loading programs these program segments or pages into RAM when they are needed.
+- Loading programs as segments or pages into RAM when they are needed.

 ### Paging
 Paging happens when moving programs into RAM, where RAM does not have an entire free space for the program.
 To Fit the needed gaps in RAM , RAM Is physically divied into equally sized sections.
 Programs are divied the same way so they can be moved between main memory and RAM.